 Cause marketing and corporate sponsorship have been growing ever since (a $2 billion industry in 2016), becoming one of the most popular ways to raise funds for charities, and a direct route to corporate social responsibility for many businesses.

 So what does the future hold for cause marketing?
 Three trends may predict where cause marketers go next.

 Trend #1: More Growth

 Businesses used to think that CSR was an option.
-Clearly it no longer is.
+It no longer is.
 They need consumers and consumers want to support good causes through their purchases.
 They also expect companies to be responsible throughout their business operations.